 This storyline is strong and packed full of brilliant humour.
-Although it is a ‘new chapter’ in the Yatterman tale, it stands well enough on its own for anyone whose never even heard the name ‘Yatterman’ to follow.
+Although it is a ‘new chapter’ in the Yatterman tale, it stands well enough on its own for anyone who has never even heard the name ‘Yatterman’ to follow.
 In fact, there is enough explanation throughout the series for new audiences to learn about the series history and traditions and its so entertaining you don’t even need to care about any of it!

 Yatterman Night focuses on the exiled descendants of the original Doronjo, Boyacky and Tonzura (named Leopard, Voltkatze and Elephantus, respectively) who discover their ancesters’ questionable past and do a complete about-face to become heroes in their own right.
 Their mission?
 To find the supposedly heroic Yatterman and find out why he is now a villain – and give him a ‘finger-flick to the forehead’ for turning away their please for help and allowing Leopard’s mother to die.

 That premise alone is amusing enough to get the audience interested, but the emotion and motive behind their reasons is the true driving factor.

 This production has been made with the utmost love and respect for Yatterman and brings the classic tale firmly into the modern age – but with many brilliant references to the past (including other Tatsunoko Productions classics, such as Mach Go Go Go aka Speed Racer); a great way to celebrate over 40 years of this classic series.